Will Medicaid Come after My Mom’s Estate?

 So if you are thinking, “my home (or my mom’s home) is exempt from Medicaid”, think again.
 It may be exempt on the “front end” when a loved one goes into the nursing home, but may be subject to seizure on the “back end” after your loved one has passed away.

-States are allowed to impose liens on real property during the lifetime of a Medicaid enrollee who’s permanently institutionalized, except when one of the following individuals resides in the home:
+To answer the question “Will Medicaid Come after My Mom’s Estate?” it is important to understand that states are allowed to impose liens on real property during the lifetime of a Medicaid enrollee who’s permanently institutionalized, except when one of the following individuals resides in the home:

 - a spouse